 Results from the cost-effectiveness model were used to estimate the potential total budgetary impact of tezepelumab for patients 12 years of age or older with severe uncontrolled asthma.
 We used an annualized placeholder price of \$27,860 per treated patient per year and the three threshold prices (at \$50,000, \$100,000, and \$150,000 per QALY) for tezepelumab in our estimates of budget impact.
 For this analysis, we assumed that all patients eligible for treatment with tezepelumab were currently uncontrolled and therefore received treatment with standard of care.
+Based on public comments received on our draft report we limited our estimated eligible patient population, by assuming that patients who currently receive a biologic for their asthma treatment are considered controlled and therefore were not eligible for tezepelumab for the purpose of this budget impact analysis.
 All costs were undiscounted and estimated over a five-year time horizon.